 Snape is located alongside the river Alde which is used for sailing, canoeing and other water based activities.
 It meanders past Aldeburgh, after which this part of the river was named, then past Orford where it originally entered the sea.
 Now however, the mouth of the river is some some five miles further south due to shingle which has accumulated over hundreds of years.

-The area offers some lovely walks with wonderful views; the most popular are those starting from the Maltings and heading across to Iken on the south side of the river, or along the north side of the river to Snape Warren.
-For those looking for a longer stroll you can walk down to Aldeburgh along the Sailor's Path — visit our "What else to do" page for details of this and other walks.
+The area offers some lovely walks with wonderful views; the most popular are those starting from the Maltings and heading across to Iken on the south side of the river, or along the north side of the river through Snape Marshes Nature Reserve and directly into the RSPB's Snape Warren.
+For those looking for a longer stroll you can walk from there down to Aldeburgh along the Sailor's Path — visit our "What else to do" page for details of this and other walks.